2010

 Something has to give.
 There will come a day when we will say "we can't keep living like this."
 I don't know when that day will be.
 When an irresistible force meets an immovable object something has to give or something is going to break.
 Though I've felt broken many times, oxygen continued to enter my lungs and I continued to live.
 The truth in me is both irresistible and immovable though I have tried to resist it and the world has tried to move it.
 I can not change the world, but I can change my life.
 I can be responsible for what I am aware of and behave accordingly.
 I can refuse to condone what my conscience, my higher power, my instincts, tell me is unacceptable.
 In every worldly instance, the truth is either the irresistible force or the immovable object and when they collide, the hard truth will be revealed.
 We can choose to embody the truth that we are aware of or we can choose to ignore it until the choice is no longer ours.
 The longer we wait the more likely we will discover it truly is an irresistible force and we truly are not an immovable object as we lay in its wake.
 The sooner we choose to accept it the better chances we have to align ourselves with it so that we may embody it's universal and timeless character.

 As a young man, I choose to believe that any true statement about life is universal to all and useful to all those willing to be honest with themselves.
 I had "found myself" by, finally, being truly honest with myself and this solidified a loyalty to the truth.
 Honesty being the pathway to the truth.
 Though I was not perfect, I naively believed and attempted to be honest in every situation I found myself in with the faith that something miraculous would happen.
-This was a very difficult way to live and I often found myself trapped in situations where to be truly honest it would sabotage my success in the specific situation.
-So, I would remain silent, keep my head down and work twice as hard hoping it would somehow distance me from the lie I was aware of until eventually I would have to leave not being go along anylonger.
+This was a very difficult way to live and I often found myself trapped in situations where to be truly honest would sabotage my success in a specific situation.
+So, I would remain silent, keep my head down and work twice as hard hoping it would somehow distance me from the lie I was aware of until eventually I would have to leave not being able to go along with it anylonger.
 I believed others who believed the same would recognize my efforts and we would establish a genuine connection.
 In short, I believe it takes one to know one.
 Though many times I found myself completely alone in the truth that I see, I have no choice, now, once again, to accept that it is an irresistible force and I must become movable to align myself with it.
 For those who believe the same, to tell our stories driven by honesty, not ego, we help one another on our individual journeys as well as keep one another connected on our universal one.

 main page